Persistent Sinusitis Despite Surgery

 In some cases it may be necessary to remove part of the middle turbinate in order to do surgery.
 Please note that the turbinate removal referred to here is not the same as the somnoplasty technique which is discussed below.

 Adjunctive techniques such as irrigation, mucus thinners, and nasal sprays may be somewhat helpful.
 Increasing the humidity in the winter may also be helpful.
-The Mayo clinic uses glycerine solution topically to the lining of the nose.
+Some have used glycerine solution topically to the lining of the nose.
 They will also use mineral oil flavored with rose geranium oil for bad breath.
 Some patients are helped by having cotton plugs or silicone plugs fashioned to reduce some of the nasal airflow.
 Unfortunately once the tissue is removed it cannot be replaced, although there are currently experimental technique to create artificial turbinates.

 It is important to realize that whatever problems which exist in the nose such as sinusitis, allergic rhinitis, polyps, deviated septum, etc. must be addressed before the somnoplasty technique is used.
 If the turbinates are reduced in size, but the basic problem such as sinusitis still exists, patients won't get better.